 “We’re able to get the patient information every few minutes and then have it presented to clients as a unified data model,” said Klass.
 This integration reduces the workload for VigiLanz by eliminating time previously spent on implementation and importing data into the platform.

 In addition, VigiLanz uses Emissary API endpoints to capture per patient calls including pulling data for procedures, allergy information, documentation and problem lists, creating an even more robust data footprint for each client.
-This process alleviates the need for clinicians to ask their IT departments to pull reports, which can take weeks or even months to do.
+This process alleviates the need for clinicians to ask their IT departments to pull reports, which can take weeks or even up to months to do.

 Why Sansoro Health?